 Let’s start with going over the type of ad fraud based on Google’s ad policy guidelines.
 Google defines fraudulent traffic as follows:

 Google filters potential fraudulent traffic, as mentioned above, through automated detection.
 They manually review suspected violators and deduct earned profits from publisher earnings.
-It’s the publisher’s primary responsibility to ensure that they abide by Google policies to continuously maintain in good standing with their ad account.
-This is not only true for Google but all other demand sources as well.
+It’s the publisher’s primary responsibility to ensure that they abide by Google policies to maintain good standing with their ad account continuously.
+This is true not only for Google but also for all other demand sources.

 For publishers, it’s been an endless battle as ad fraud attacks can happen to anyone.
 If not taken seriously, the publisher can potentially lose their business just because someone sent bot traffic their way.

 This is where fraud detection technology comes in.
 There are tons of different paid tools available, like Forensiq, IAS, WhiteOps, Moat, and Traffic Cop.
 Still, we cannot ignore the fact that they can sometimes be costly, especially for publishers starting.

 However, we’ll show you how you can identify ad fraud just by using the free version of Google Analytics.
 Keep in mind, following this method, you’re not guaranteed 100% results compared to paid ad fraud detection and prevention services, but it’s a great starting point.